Artisan-Lab/tag-std/sp-origin.md

 ### 3. Viability of the Tag-based Representation

-Theoretically, the space of possible safety properties is unbounded, and they can be arbitrarily complex due to the Turing-complete nature of such programs.
+Theoretically, the space of possible safety properties is unbounded, and their complexity can be arbitrarily high due to the Turing-complete nature of such programs.
+A critical question arises: can such properties be represented using safe tags?
+The answer is yes, for two reasons.

+Firstly, the number of safety tags can in principle be unlimited, depending on the requirements, which is comparable to the number of safety properties.
+Nevertheless, each crate only needs a finite set of safety tags.

+Secondly, safety tags serve as abbreviations of safety properties, which have already been shown to be expressible in natural language, as illustrated by those in the Rust standard library.
+This expressibility is possible because each function represents a meaningful abstraction rather than arbitrary randomized code.
+For example, Rust’s `String`-related features generally require the content to be valid [`UTF-8`](https://github.com/Artisan-Lab/tag-std/blob/main/primitive-sp.md), and operating on objects of `Monad` types in unchecked mode generally requires [`Unwrap`](https://github.com/Artisan-Lab/tag-std/blob/main/primitive-sp.md#334-unwrap).
+These are all high-level abstractions that reflect commonly used domain knowledge.
+This also explains why some safety properties are not explicit enough to be readily expanded into formal specifications, such as those associated with certain system-related APIs (_e.g.,_ [env::set_var()](https://doc.rust-lang.org/nightly/std/env/fn.set_var.html)) less common functions.